Skip to main content

 For these reasons and more, we are convinced that exploiting the bioelectric interface is the key to solving aging.
 The problem remains: how do we achieve spatio-temporal control?

 The challenge is that fields face a core trade-off between how precisely we can apply certain parameters in a given area with how deeply we can penetrate the body’s tissue.
-A simple example for intuition’s sake is that light is able to focus parameters very precisely while having very poor depth penetration, while on the flip side, magnetic fields are able to permeate through the body very freely with the challenge of focusing desired parameters over a given area.
+Light is able to focus very precisely while having very poor penetration depth, while on the flip side, magnetic fields are able to permeate through the body very freely with the challenge of focusing desired parameters over a given area.

-This said, the fact this trade-off exists narrows in our search space dramatically.
-To penetrate deep tissue at a centimeter scale of precision, we can reason about the properties of fields that will overcome this challenge in order to make our exploration feasible, and not something that costs billions of dollars over decades to find.
+That said, this trade-off narrows our search space dramatically.
+To penetrate deep tissue at a centimeter scale of precision, we can derive from first principles the properties of fields that will overcome this challenge in order to make our exploration feasible, and not something that costs billions of dollars over decades to find.

-Traditional biochemistry does not offer us much of a jumping off point for which field parameters will do what we want in tissues, however that’s where bioelectricity gives us the lens we need with the help of broader neuroscience findings which give us mechanisms of action: mechanical waves like ultrasound effect Piezo channels while electromagnetic fields trigger voltage-gated ion channels.
-Both of these are specialized proteins existing in the cell’s membrane that when conformationally changed, alter the concentration of ions that are able to move between the inside and the outside of the cell, affecting its charge.
+Traditional biochemistry does not offer us much of a jumping off point for which field parameters will do what we want in tissues.
+That’s where bioelectricity gives us the lens we need with the help of broader neuroscience findings which give us mechanisms of action: mechanical waves like ultrasound affect Piezo channels while electromagnetic fields trigger voltage-gated ion channels.
+Both of these are specialized proteins existing in the cell’s membrane that, when conformationally changed, alter the concentration of ions that are able to move between the inside and the outside of the cell, affecting its charge.

 Levin has a quip: swap ’neuron’ for ‘cell’ and ‘milliseconds’ for ‘minutes’ in any neuroscience paper and you get to a developmental biology insight.
 Reprogramming cells mirror development in reverse, so external fields altering membrane potential should play a strong role in affecting the rates of reprogramming and differentiation.

-This has already been confirmed through work that has shown to reprogram fibroblasts to stem cells by creating a temporary pore in the membrane via ultrasound.15
+This has already been confirmed through work that has shown to reprogram fibroblasts to stem cells by creating a temporary pore in the membrane via ultrasound.17

 So, we know that hyperpolarizing cells halts division and that depolarizing them accelerates proliferation.
 Our hypothesis is that instead of relying on these blunt pushes in one direction or the other, by unlocking temporal control in this pattern of change over time, we can unlock the ability to effectively control a much more complex set of tissue states in real time.